-- reliability – no matter where and when I open the note, it should look always the same.
+- No matter where and when I open the note, it should look always the same.

-- formatting – basic text formatting like headings, bold and italic text, creating bullet, numbered and check-lists should be possible.
+- Basic text formatting like headings, bold and italic text, creating bullet, numbered and check-lists should be possible.

-- simplicity – it should be easy to create, edit and format notes to, e.g., quickly note down ideas on the go.
+- It should be easy to create, edit and format notes to, e.g., quickly note down ideas on the go.

-- images and tables – embedding images and tables should be possible.
+- Embedding images and tables should be possible.

-- math support – if possible, I want to be able to write down equations and use math notation.
+- If possible, I want to be able to write down equations and use math notation.

-- cross-linking – it must be possible to link notes to each other.
+- It must be possible to link notes to each other.